-- Always initiate the Join Cluster operation from the unit which needs to inherit the configuration.
+- Always initiate the Join Cluster operation from the unit that needs to inherit the configuration.
 The unit from which the join cluster is initiated will have its configuration overwritten.
-To ensure that the Backup unit has NO previous configuration settings, invoke Clear Configuration from the ADVANCED > Troubleshooting page to restore the unit to its initial configuration.
+To ensure that the backup unit has no previous configuration settings, invoke Clear Configuration from the ADVANCED > Troubleshooting page to restore the unit to its initial configuration.

 From the ADVANCED > High Availability page on the Barracuda Web Application Firewall 1, enter the Cluster Shared Secret, and click Save Changes.

 - From the ADVANCED > High Availability page on the Barracuda Web Application Firewall 2, do the following: